ibm-cloud-docs/instructlab/getting-started.md

 {: #instructlab-pre}

-Before you begin, you must have a paid {{site.data.keyword.cloud}} account.
+Before you begin, you must the following

+* A paid {{site.data.keyword.cloud}} account.
 The following account types are supported:
     - Pay-As-You-Go
     - Subscription

 Trial accounts are not supported.
 For more information or to upgrade your account, see [Account types](/docs/account?topic=account-accounts#compare).
+{: note}

+* An {{site.data.keyword.cos_short}} intsance in your account.

 ## Get familiar with the capabilities